-The seed will be imported under MDA's DEA import permits and shipped to MDA, under MDA’s Schedule 1 Narcotic Research import permit.
+The seed will be imported under MDA's DEA import permits and shipped to the MDA building.
 MDA will receive the seed shipments, process them for intake, and then provide the seed to the pilot participant.
 The pilot participant will be required to sign an agreement upon receipt of the seed that they will transport it and store it in a secure manner, take reasonable measures to prevent diversion of the seed, and report any loss or diversion of seed to MDA.
 Failure to follow these rules will result in expulsion from the pilot program.

 An MDA inspector will sample each field grown by pilot participants in 2017.
-The fields are sampled approximately 30 days before harvest.
+The fields are sampled within 30 days of harvest.
 The samples will be submitted to an accredited lab in St. Paul for a High-Performance Liquid Chromatography (HPLC) which analyzes the cannabinoid profile of the samples.

 The participant has the option to request a second test.
 This sample would also be collected by an MDA inspector and analyzed by HPLC test.
 The cost of this second sampling and test will be borne by the pilot participant.
 If the grower declines to pay for a second sample and test, or if the hemp samples fail a second time, the grower will be ordered to destroy their fields.
-In 2016, all MDA industrial hemp plots were planted with varieties from the Canadian Approved Varieties list, and were tested and found to be well below the 0.3% delta-9 THC threshold.
+In 2016, all MDA industrial hemp plots were planted with varieties from the Health Canada Approved Varieties list, and all were tested and found to be well below the 0.3% delta-9 THC threshold.

 Each license expires on December 31 of the year issued.